-- (a) State-owned companies may only execute arbitration agreements with Kazakhstani companies after obtaining consent from the superior state authority. - An arbitration agreement must set out the name of the (b) arbitration institution to be used.
-Due to this provision, it is not entirely clear whether arbitration agreements that refer to ad hoc arbitration rules will be valid or not. - (c) A party has the right to terminate an arbitration agreement unilaterally before the origin of the dispute. - A new association of arbitration institutions and arbitrators (d) the Arbitration Chamber - should be established.
-This Chamber is responsible for maintaining a Register of Arbitrators and represents local arbitration institutions to local state authorities and foreign organizations. - When reviewing disputes with state-owned companies, (e) arbitrators are required to apply Kazakhstani law only, unless
+- (a) State-owned companies may only execute arbitration agreements with Kazakhstani companies after obtaining consent from the superior state authority. - (b) An arbitration agreement must set out the name of the arbitration institution to be used.
+Due to this provision, it is not entirely clear whether arbitration agreements that refer to ad hoc arbitration rules will be valid or not. - (c) A party has the right to terminate an arbitration agreement unilaterally before the origin of the dispute. - (d) A new association of arbitration institutions and arbitrators the Arbitration Chamber - should be established.
+This Chamber is responsible for maintaining a Register of Arbitrators and represents local arbitration institutions to local state authorities and foreign organizations.

-Alexander Korobeinikov is a counsel in Baker McKenzie's Almaty office and a member of Baker McKenzie's International Arbitration Practice Group.
+&lt;sup>1 Alexander Korobeinikov is a counsel in Baker McKenzie's Almaty office and a member of Baker McKenzie's International Arbitration Practice Group.